lcp020620/ENGLISH-magnetic-field-simulator/README.md

 ---

 ## **Introduction & Google Colab**
 Youtube video instructions are ready!
+Click image to watch.
 (English subtitle is ready)

 | 🎥 Overall Instruction | 💻 How to use this on Google Colab |
 | :---: | :---: |